“The Lord gave the word and great was the company of women who proclaimed it.” Psalms 68:11

 Chris Oberg is married to Kerby Oberg, who teaches pathology and anatomy at Loma Linda University.
 Their two daughters both attend La Sierra University. «less

 4500 Riverwalk Parkway

 Riverside, CA, 92505

 Visit this page for a list of informative and inspiring podcasts.
 Click here.

 Join our Listserv!

-For past issues, download from our archive.
+For past issues of Voice! visit our archive.